nextgis/nextgisweb/README.md

   Publish QGIS projects to NextGIS Web and edit server-side data directly from QGIS using the **NextGIS Connect** plugin:
   https://github.com/nextgis/nextgis_connect

-- ****
-  Track the full history of vector datasets — who changed what, when, and how.
-  Roll back changes or audit edits without data loss.

 ---

 ### Built-in version control for vector data